magepeopleteam/bus-booking-manager/readme.txt

 👉 **Search and Filter:** Users can search for available routes based on their origin, destination, and preferred travel dates.
 The plugin offers advanced search and filtering options to help users find the most suitable options.

-👉 **Seat type Selection:** For transportation modes that require seat type selection, users can choose their preferred seats type from list.
+👉 **Seat type Selection:** For transportation modes requiring seat type selection, users can choose their preferred seats from the list.
 The list updates to show available and booked seats, making it easy for users to make their selections.

 👉 **Online Reservation:** Once users have selected their desired route and seats, they can proceed with the online reservation process.
 The plugin supports secure payment gateways, allowing users to make payments directly on the website.

-👉 **Booking Management:** The plugin provides a comprehensive booking management system for both the website owner and the users.
+👉 **Booking Management:** The plugin provides a comprehensive booking management system for the website owner and the users.
 The website owner can view and manage all bookings from the WordPress admin panel, while users can access their booking details through their accounts.

 👉 **Email Notifications:** The plugin automatically sends email notifications to users after successful bookings, providing them with booking confirmations and e-tickets(Pro Version).
 Additionally, the website owner receives notifications for new bookings and cancellations.

-👉 **Payment Method:** The plugin Works with WooCommerce so it support all payment method that works with woocommerce and website owner has much more option to add as payment method.
+👉 **Payment Method:** The plugin Works with WooCommerce so it supports all payment method that works with woocommerce and the website owner has much more option to add as a payment method.

 👉 **Customization Options:** The plugin offers various customization options to match the website's design and branding.
 Users can customize colors, fonts, and other visual elements to create a seamless booking experience.